 The first step in avoiding baggage fees is recognizing the fees exist.

-Otherwise, you could be showing up to your gate with your really affordable JetBlue Blue Basic ticket with a carry-on bag.
+Otherwise, you could be showing up at your gate with your really affordable Spirit Airlines ticket with a carry-on bag that could end up costing more than the entire flight.

 This is what we don’t want to happen.
 So once we know our airline baggage fee policies, we are ready for our next step….